iamdavidfrancis/blog.iamdavidfrancis.com/content/posts/discord-bot.md

 CMD [ "node", "dist/index.js" ]
 ```

 Let's break down what we're doing in there.
-We start with setting the base image to `node:lts` to get the current LTS nodejs in our container.
+We start with setting the base image to `node:lts-alpine3.9` to get the current LTS nodejs in our container.
+We're using an alpine linux based image, which is much smaller while still giving us everything we need.

 ```
 USER root